Skip to main content

 Stock Structure

-For a new ROBS company, stock is typically issued at par value ($1.00/share is standard).
-This is the initial price per share, and the total shares purchased equals the total capital being deployed.
-Example: If you’re rolling over 150,000,the401(k)planpurchases150,000sharesat150,000, the 401(k) plan purchases 150,000 shares at 1.00/share.
-The C-Corp receives $150,000 in working capital.
-No independent appraisal is needed at formation for a new company — the company’s value equals its initial investment.
+For a new ROBS company, stock is typically issued at par value ($0.0001/share is standard for Delaware and Nevada).
+The share price is set based on your total rollover amount and the number of shares authorized.
+Example: If you’re rolling over 150,000andthecompanyauthorizes150,000shares,the401(k)planpurchases150,000sharesat150,000 and the company authorizes 150,000 shares, the 401(k) plan purchases 150,000 shares at 1.00/share.
+The C-Corp receives 150,000inworkingcapital.Theparvalue(150,000 in working capital.
+The par value (0.0001) is a legal minimum - the actual purchase price per share is determined by the capitalization structure.
+No independent appraisal is needed at formation for a new company - the company’s value equals its initial investment.
 Appraisals become relevant in Year 2+ for ongoing plan valuations.

 Start the Process